- Unlimited entry

 - About us

-Zoos Victoria’s Grants program is themed ‘Wildlife Conservation through Community Engagement’, recognising the importance of engaging people in protecting wildlife, while building social capacity, both of which are critical for the conservation of wildlife.
-Projects supported through this program demonstrate meaningful on-ground benefits to both wildlife and people.
+Zoos Victoria’s Grants program is themed ‘Wildlife Conservation through Community Engagement’, recognising the importance of engaging people in protecting wildlife, while supporting sustainable development, both of which are critical for the conservation of wildlife.
+Projects supported through this program demonstrate measurable outcomes related to either wildlife, people or behaviour change.

 Amphibian Conservation through Community Engagement in Ghana